hacl-star/hacl-star/README.md

 # Performance

-HACL* primitives, when compiled to C, are as fast as state-of-the-art C implementations.
-You can see the numbers for your platform and C compiler by running targets from `test/Makefile` if you have dependencies installed. (experimental)

-To compare its performance with the C reference code in libsodium and openssl, download and compile [libsodium] with the `--disable-asm` flag and [openssl] with the `-no-asm` flag.
+To measure see the performance of HACL* primitives on your platform and C compiler, run the targets from `test/Makefile` if you have dependencies installed. (experimental) To compare its performance with the C reference code (not the assembly versions) in libsodium and openssl, download and compile [libsodium] with the `--disable-asm` flag and [openssl] with the `-no-asm` flag.

-While the raw performance is quite good, HACL* is not as fast as hand-written assembly code, it is usually good as handwritten C code.
+While HACL* is typically as fast as hand-written C code, it is typically 1.1-5.7x slower than assembly code in our experiments.
+This gap can be closed by using verified assembly implementations like [Vale](https://github.com/project-everest/vale) for some primtives.
-Linking HACL* to verified assembly language components is a long-term goal.

 [openssl]: https://github.com/openssl/openssl
 [libsodium]: https://github.com/jedisct1/libsodium